makerjawn/oneKey/README.md

 ![PCB2](https://i.imgur.com/VneJiBF.png)

 Looking to make a PCB kit, currently waiting for PCB to be milled.
-See the Eagle Schematics and Board files in Hardware.
+See the Eagle Schematics and Board files in /Hardware.

 **Quick-build(Still in Development)**
 This build is solderless, can be built in less than an hour.